krother/Python3_Basics_Tutorial/en/python_shell/variables_and_numbers.md

 The U.S. authorities record the names of all babies born since 1880.
 How many babies with more or less popular names were born in 2000?
 Let's store the numbers in *variables*.

-## Warming up
+### Exercise 1:

-Let's define some variables:
+Let's define some variables.
+Fill in the gaps:

     In [1]: emily = 25952
     In [2]: hannah = 23073